MadRiver44/GA-WDI-instructor-challenge/README.md

 ## Tools

 Besides Git and Github what else can we use to help us?
 For example, Postman to view the shape of our reponse from a request to the api.
 Balsamiq and Sketch for mockups.
 Codesandbox.io and Codepen.io for React app experiments and the latter for css inspiration and testing.
+Emmet is also a cool tool I would expose them to.

 The number one tool we have in our arsenal are the Docs.
 For example, one of the last errors I had to fix to get the data working on the backend was looking up the FileSystem module in the Node docs and seeing that the .writeFile method requires a callback.